General Information & Rules of The Game

 In the event a score of twenty-one points is not reached at the end of 30 minutes, the score for both teams will be recorded at that time.

-In the event of a tie, teams will continue to play until the tie is broken.
+In the event of a tie, teams will continue to play until the tie is broken at the end of a frame.

 MATCH SUSPENSION DUE TO RAIN